opf/typed_dag/README.md

   Node.rebuild_dag!
 ```

-will then generate the transitive one.
+will then generate the transitive ones.
 Please note that it is required to first configure TypedDag in order to execute the statement.

 ## Contributing